MWatty/Peaches-n-Green/README.md

 For users, the site owner wanted to achieve a website that is welcoming and unambigious.
 From the moment the user visits the website it is clear that this is a vegetarian website with lots of delicious recipes to choose from.
-The user will also have the option to contact the site owner should they wish to do so and this can be done using the contact form or through one of the social media platfornms.
+The user will also have the option to contact the site owner should they wish to do so and this can be done using the contact form or through one of the social media platforms.

 ### Structure

-In order to meet the expectation of "Peaches & Green" users the wesbite aims to stick to convention in it's layout and architecture.
+In order to meet the expectation of the "Peaches & Green" users the wesbite aims to stick to convention in it's layout and architecture.

 There is a Header section on each page, with a "Peaches & Green" logo.
-Clicking on this logo will take the user back to the landing page of the wesbite and this is, as above, an expected and understood convention.
+Clicking on this logo will take the user back to the landing page of the wesbite and this is, as mentioned above, an expected and understood convention.
 There is a navbar within this header element, the navbar appears in a horizontal fashion, encouraging the user to explore and easily showcasing what is available and what this website is about.
 This makes all elements of the website easily discoverable and aims to ensure the user can get to their desired destination within 3 clicks.

-The colouring, theme and terminology used throughout the website is consitent and should aim to act as a fingerprint for the website,returning visitors also know what to expect and feel a sense of comfort when browsing the website.
+The colouring, theme and terminology used throughout the website is consistent.Returning visitors will know what to expect and feel a sense of comfort when browsing the website.

 The website is interactive and provides elements of feedback to the user.
 This is evident in the use of the hover functionality for links and they changing of button colors when a form is submitted.
 The form will require users to input the correct information